 - power loss in the rectifier when the system is on mains power, though that should be much less than 1W in practice.

-I have verified that with this circuit power is not drawn from the adaptor when the DC-DC converter has input power, ie the mains adaptor drops back to its typical 2W 'idle' power draw.
+I have verified that with this circuit power is not drawn from the adapter when the DC-DC converter has input power, ie the mains adapter drops back to its typical 2W 'idle' power draw.

 As of 2008-07-21 this arrangement seems to be working without a hitch.